Xtreme Compression's Proprietary Compression Methods

 The compression process comprises three distinct functions that are largely independent but operate concurrently.
 They are the ingestion of source data at the input, the production of compressed data at the output, and the management of the prediction context in between.
 That separation provides autonomy, a valuable asset during algorithm design and optimization.

-Attribute vector coding recovers an empirical understanding of the processes that created the data and then strives to emulate those processes through functions embodied in software and codified in data.
+Attribute vector coding recovers an empirical understanding of the processes that created the data and then strives to emulate them through functions embodied in software and codified in data.
 To that end, it captures and exploits prior knowledge regardless of whether that knowledge can be explicitly defined.
 From that, it computes structured predictions of field values, and expresses them through a system of functions and coefficients.
-Those functions, together with block-decomposable degenerated canonical Huffman codes that encode them into symbols, decorrelate across dimensions and data types simultaneously.
+Those functions, together with degenerated canonical Huffman codes that encode them, decorrelate across dimensions and data types simultaneously, thereby exploiting inter-tuple and intra-tuple interrelationships.

 Of course, the theoretical advantages would all be for nought were attribute vector coding not cost-effective to use.
 That is why one other aspect is vital: flexibility.
 It is why attribute vector coding, when used together with wordencoding, can systematically accommodate table data regardless of data type, cardinality, skew, sparsity, or field width.
 That systematization minimizes the number of discrete methods needed to be implemented, optimized, and maintained, making attribute vector coding, above all, practical.